Awakening to

 Abstract nouns are sensed and created through a more intuitive understanding of the world.

-When it relates to language, concrete nouns are describing shared physical reality and abstract nouns are describing the spiritual or immaterial dimension of experience.
+When it relates to language, concrete nouns are describing shared physical reality, and abstract nouns are describing the more immaterial dimension of experience.

 If you are connecting to wholeness and coming from the foundation where there is no single source of truth, it becomes apparent that experience and reality are always being created from a dance between these two aspects.